danfinlay/eip712-codegen/README.md

   }
 }
 ```

+IN PROGRESS: This section should be outdated soon.
+The `--entryPoints` flag is intended to replace this instruction, and once implemented will require simply calling signature verifying methods by name instead of doing any of this:

 There's one more thing you have to do, this part will require the most thinking.
 You'll have to write the method that verifies the top-level signatures.
 I have not written codegen for this yet, because I don't know which types you want to use as your entry points, and there are some design decisions that are up to you here (in particular, *your entrypoint types are your user-facing security enforcement*, but here is a sample method for verifying a `SignedDelegation` as defined in our [sampleTypes.js](./sampleTypes) file: